Home Admission & Aid Apply First-Year Students

 Q: Will I still qualify for the Flory Honors Program or President’s Merit Award consideration if I choose not to submit my test scores?

 A: Yes.
 All students who apply for admission will automatically be considered for the Flory Honors Program and President’s Merit Award regardless of whether they choose to submit their test scores for consideration.
-More info can be found here.
+More information can be found here.

 Subject Courses